 Het Vrije Volk, 18 May 1953

-Shoe shops continued to occupy the ground floor of the building, but the office levels remained vacant for over fifteen years.
+Shoe shops have continued to occupy the ground floor of the building, but the office levels remained vacant for over fifteen years.
 Despite various proposals, including a covered market, a design centre and a church, the building continued to deteriorate.
 In 1999 it became a designated municipal monument, but it would be a long time before the building was restored by Wessel de Jonge.
 Suddenly the ugly duckling of Hoogstraat turned into a princess.

 On 20 February 2010 Minister Plasterk presented a list of one hundred post-war reconstruction monuments in the Huf building.
 One could scarcely imagine a more fitting venue.